 The site’s production facilities were expanded to create more space for locker rooms and training areas, while its shop offices and tool storage rooms also underwent refurbishment as part of the development.

 Winpak contracted the same companies that provided construction and architectural services during the construction of the existing facility in 2011 for the expansion project.

 The project manager was Principle Construction, a leading design / build general contracting company based in Illinois, US, while Harris Architects was the architectural services provider for the development.

 Details of Winpak’s existing manufacturing facility at Sauk Village

-The production area of the plant features a 700t A/C interlocked with specialty exhaust systems, compressed air systems, silo raw material storage and pneumatic delivery systems.
+The production area of the plant features a 700t air-conditioning (AC) unit interlocked with speciality exhaust systems, compressed air systems, and silo raw material storage and pneumatic delivery systems.

-Other amenities outside the plant include 15 exterior docks, two exterior drive-in doors, 25 trailer parking stalls, and a rail siding for product delivery.
+Other amenities outside the plant include 15 exterior docks, two exterior drive-in doors, 25 trailer parking stalls and a rail siding for product delivery.